4 Unbelievable Ways God Uses Our Failure For Our Good

 I struggled to see how God would ever be able to come through and I was blinded by my own desire to be in complete control of my life to see anything but my failures.

-But God had another intention for my struggles.
+But God had another intention for my failures and struggles.

 Many of us as human beings are fairly independent of God.
 We believe that we can do it all on our own, especially if we’ve been doing great so far, and we rarely rely on our Heavenly Father and His strength to bring us through.